jewettaij/moltemplate/doc/doc_genpoly_modify_lt.md

 the polymer where you would like the modification to occur.
 (You can also distribute them automatically at periodic or randomly spaced locations.)

+When you run this program, the same modification is made (typically multipe times) along the length of your polymer.
+However if you need to make multiple different *kinds* of modifications to the polymer, you can invoke this program multiple times at different locations, concatenating the results each time to the end of the LT file that describes your polymer

 ### Purpose